cesarParra/expression/docs/src/app/docs/functions/page.md

 Accepts at least one argument: the list to sort.
-When sorting a list of Maps or a list of SObjects, two additional arguments can be provided: the field to sort by and the sort direction.
+When sorting a list of Maps or a list of SObjects, three additional arguments can be provided: the field to sort by, the sort direction, and and the position of nulls (nulls first or nulls last).

 The field to sort can either be a field name as a merge field (field name without quotes), or an expression that evaluates to a string representing the field name.
 Merge fields are only supported when sorting SObjects and are useful to get the framework to automatically query the field for you.

 > The merge field must be a field on the SObject being sorted itself, not a relationship field.

 The sort direction can either be the literal string (requires quotes) `ASC` or `DESC`.
+The position of nulls can either be the literal string (requires quotes) `NULLS_FIRST` or `NULLS_LAST`.

 ```apex
 expression.Evaluator.run('SORT([3, 2, 1])'); // (1, 2, 3)